2EASY4HACK/sosmedtools/README.md

 # STOOLS ( Sosmed Tools )
-Stools is a social media tools.
+Stools is a social media tools.include all tools Social Media.
+# Install On Android (Termux)